• Skip to primary navigation

 This isn’t line dancing.
 This is partner dancing.
 Don’t worry if you don’t have a partner.
 But you might want to worry if you try to line dance.
 Don’t know how?
 There’s loads of free lessons at venues all over town.
 If you skip the lesson you’ll wish you hadn’t when you see everyone else having fun.
 Most people change partners each song when they’re out dancing, so you don’t have to worry if you show up solo.

 The White Horse, The Little Longhorn Saloon, and The Broken Spoke all have music nearly every night of the week that you can dance to.
-The best source for two-stepping music is the Austin Honky Tonkers website or Facebook page.
+The best source for two-stepping music is the Austin Honky Tonkers Facebook page.

-#4 Tours of the Austin City Limits Studios
+4) Tours of the Austin City Limits Studios

 Uniqueness: See behind the scenes of this iconic television show.

-Where/When: 310 W Willie Nelson Blvd
+Where: 310 W Willie Nelson Blvd.

 I did this tour when a friend came to town and it was way cooler than I thought it would be.
 Not only do they take you around the parts of the venue you see when you are going to a show, but they walk you around backstage, into sound rooms and down back hallways.
 It literally is behind the scenes.
 The tours are limited to 10 people so it feels intimate and secretive.
 If you have any interest in the show or seeing how a show like this looks backstage, I recommend you check it out.

-#5 The Bats Under Congress Avenue Bridge
+5) The Bats Under Congress Avenue Bridge

 Uniqueness: The largest urban population of Mexican free-tailed bats in the world.

-Where/When: 305 S Congress Ave
+Where: 305 S Congress Ave.

 March through Fall is the best time to view the bats under Congress Avenue bridge.
-I’ve been there year all times of year and there’s always some, but the definitely peak in August with a million and half of these Mexican free-tailers.
+I’ve been there all times of the year and there’s always some, but they definitely peak in August with a million and half of these Mexican free-tailers.
 Some nights they come out when there’s still some light left in the sky and other nights not until it’s really dark and hard to see them.
 If you don’t like the smell of guano, this is not the place for you.

 You can sit on the lawn and look up at them, stand on the bridge and look down at them, go on a boat tour, or rent a kayak, canoe or giant paddleboat swan.